Loretta D'Souza: International career

+D'Souza played during an era where equipment was rudimentary.
+She kept goal without a helmet, smock, or kickers, and utilized bamboo-based pads.
+She also recalled issues with ill-fitting apparel, noting that she often had to wear kits designed for men or pads that were too large for her frame.

 Following the team's gold medal victory at the 1982 Asian Games, D'Souza recalled the team being taken on a celebratory trip to see the Taj Mahal.

 Government career

 After her sporting career, D'Souza joined the IRS and served as a Customs officer.
 She then retired from the post of Superintendent of Customs at Mormugao.

 Political career

 Following her retirement from the civil service, D'Souza entered politics.
 She joined the Aam Aadmi Party and was a candidate for the Vasco Da Gama Assembly constituency in the 2017 Goa Legislative Assembly election.

+Personal life

+D'Souza is a mother of two sons.